Bay Ridge, Brooklyn: Community

+As of 2023, Bay Ridge still maintains a sizable Norwegian population at around 30,000 individuals.
+Later in the 20th century, like other areas in southern and southwestern Brooklyn, there was an increase in the number of Irish, Italian, Greek, Russian, Polish, Jordanians, Lebanese, Syrian, Egyptian and to a lesser extent Chinese, people living in Bay Ridge.
+In the late 20th and early 21st centuries, Middle Eastern, North African, and Arab Americans moved to Bay Ridge, with The New York Times referring to it as "the heart of Brooklyn's Arab community".
+The neighborhood also has many Muslim residents, particularly in its northern area bordering the Sunset Park neighborhood.
+Bay Ridge is one of the largest Arab-American communities in the United States, and the largest in New York City.

+In addition to the large Norwegian, Irish, Italian, and Arab American communities, there are sizable numbers of Puerto Ricans, Mexicans, and—to a lesser extent—Central Americans and Dominicans in Bay Ridge.

 Bay Ridge has many ethnic restaurants, especially along Third and Fifth Avenues, its main commercial strips.
-The neighborhood is said to have had more bars than anywhere in the world, according to neighborhood lore.
-Sentiments against residents and workers of Asian descent rose in 2020, with reports of anti-Asian flyers being posted in the area in June.

 Bay Ridge has a large elderly population.
 It has been called a naturally occurring retirement community (NORC) as many of its families have grown up in the neighborhood while their children moved away.
-In 2006, it was reported that 20% of the population of Bay Ridge is 60 years of age or more.
+In 2006, it was reported that 20% of the population of Bay Ridge was 60 years of age or more.

 News

 Local newspapers include The Home Reporter, Sunset News, The Bay Ridge Courier, and Bay Ridge News.
 The neighborhood is also often covered by The Brooklyn Daily Eagle.
 These newspapers publish other local offshoots: The Home Reporter also publishes The Spectator; the Courier's parent company also publishes The Brooklyn Paper; and the Eagle publishes a weekly digest called Bay Ridge Life.